SWE-team7/budgettrackr/README.md

 # budgettrackr
-Budgettrackr is an open source tool enabling online shoppers to make an educated purchase on a given product by comparing listings accross multiple sources.
-Budgettrackr allows users to view prices, decriptions, datils, ratings, and amount of ratings to determine where they should purchase a product.
+Budgettrackr is an open source tool enabling online shoppers to make an educated purchase on a given product by comparing listings across multiple sources.
+Budgettrackr allows users to view prices, descriptions, details, ratings, and amount of ratings to determine where they should purchase a product.

 # Getting Started
 ## Prerequisites